Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-49PWrYsgFtk.md

 # [July 20th, 2021 Livestream](../2021-07-20.md)
 ## Q&A: Any plans for Vehicles to hold more than one player?
 https://www.youtube.com/watch?v=49PWrYsgFtk
-This question was possibly duplicated with a more recent answer: [September 14th, 2021 Livestream Q&A: Why can we not put a second person in the Buggy?](./yt-7k7lIdyQBvQ.md) [https://www.youtube.com/watch?v=7k7lIdyQBvQ](https://www.youtube.com/watch?v=7k7lIdyQBvQ)
+This question was possibly duplicated with a more recent answer: [November 9th, 2021 Livestream Q&A: Two Pioneers in one car?](./yt-Btds0y7oaoE.md) [https://www.youtube.com/watch?v=Btds0y7oaoE](https://www.youtube.com/watch?v=Btds0y7oaoE)

 ### Topics